lenkiefer/lenkiefer.github.com/_posts/2016-03-13-the-week-ahead-housing-starts-and-housing-market-index.md

 ## Will construction match sentiment?

 Later in the week we’ll get housing starts data.
 Housing markets are heating up due to low mortgage rates and <a hrefer="http://lenkiefer.com/2016/03/05/what-the-february-jobs-numbers-mean-for-housing">solid job gains</a>, but have been held back due to a lack of inventory.
-Multifamily construction has been very strong and will likely to sow strength<LINK TO FMCC MF Outlook>, but the single family sector has languished.
+Multifamily construction has been very strong, but the single family sector has languished.
 Single-family starts have been trending higher, but the pace of improvement has been slow.
 We are still well below the historical average pace.

 <img src="{{ site.url }}/img/charts_mar_13_2016/starts.svg" alt="Housing Market Index" style="width: 450px;"/>